Analysis | Reports about foreign interference in U.S. politics have been useful to Trump’s campaign. That may not be an accident.

 “Because I’ve seen the intelligence,” Barr replied.
 “That’s what I’ve concluded.”

 It is possible that the position Barr and (allegedly) Wolf put forward is the correct one.
-That Russia's efforts are overblown and unhelpful and that China poses a much more significant and important threat to the country and to our politics.
-It is impossible, however, to assume that this is the case based solely on it being asserted by Barr or Wolf.
-It is certainly also possible that the presentation in Murphy's complaint is, instead, the accurate one: that those close to Trump want to downplay how Russia is mirroring Trump's rhetoric in favor of accentuating interference efforts by China, an accentuation which could be used to raise questions about a potential Biden win.
+That Russia’s efforts are overblown and unhelpful and that China poses a much more significant and important threat to the country and to our politics.
+It is impossible, however, to assume that this is the case based solely on its being asserted by Barr or Wolf.
+It is certainly also possible that the presentation in Murphy’s complaint is, instead, the accurate one: that those close to Trump want to downplay how Russia is mirroring Trump’s rhetoric in favor of accentuating interference efforts by China, an accentuation that could be used to raise questions about a potential Biden win.

 By now, the possibility one accepts as more likely will almost certainly depend on the confidence one has in the forthrightness of Trump himself.